This article leads you through the process of integrating Amazon GuardDuty with Red Canary. Follow the procedure from beginning to end.

 To confirm that your AWS GuardDuty integration was successful, generate a sample finding to create an AWS GuardDuty alert, which will then notify Red Canary.

 - From your AWS IAM dashboard, click Settings, and then click Generate sample findings.

 - After the sample findings are generated, log in to Red Canary.

-- From your Red Canary dashboard, click the Integrations dropdown, and then click Alert Sources.
+- From your Red Canary dashboard, click Integrations.
 After a few minutes, you will see the activity you just reported from the sample findings at the top of the Recent Alerts list.